paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-034-the-peace-corps.md

 #### Amendments
 2018—Subsec. (b).
 Pub.
 L. 115–256, § 202(1), inserted “, ensure that each such plan includes a consideration of the results, with respect to each such representative and the country of service of each such representative, of each survey conducted under subsection (c),” after “standards for Peace Corps representatives” and substituted “, and review” for “and shall review”.

 Subsec. (c).
 Pub.
-L. 115–256, § 202(2), substituted “2023” for “2018”, “subsection (b)” for “subsection (a)”, and inserted at end “The President shall publish, on a publicly available website of the Peace Corps, a report summarizing the results of each survey related to volunteer satisfaction in each country in which volunteers serve, and the early termination rate of volunteers serving in each such country.
+L. 115–256, § 202(2), substituted “2023” for “2018” and “subsection (b)” for “subsection (a)” and inserted at end “The President shall publish, on a publicly available website of the Peace Corps, a report summarizing the results of each survey related to volunteer satisfaction in each country in which volunteers serve, and the early termination rate of volunteers serving in each such country.
 The information published shall be posted in an easily accessible place near the description of the appropriate country and shall be written in an easily understood manner.”

 <a id="section-2507f"></a>